NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: Experiments

 \subsection{Main Results}

-We first evaluate the performance of current LLMs on our NeedleChain and NeedleStack benchmarks.
+We first evaluate the performance of current LLMs on our \textsc{NeedleChain} and NeedleStack benchmarks.
 The experimental results are presented in Table~\ref{tb:main}.
 Key insights from this study are as follows:

-\paragraph{Limitations in Long-Context Understanding} All LLMs show near-perfect performance on the NeedleStack (NIAH paradigm).
-However, the NeedleChain we designed starts to decline in performance when $k$ exceeds 10, and fails to maintain efficiency when $k$ reaches 50.
-This indicates a failure to fully comprehend context when its token length is 0.5K.
-Given that the reported "processable" context lengths of the LLMs used in our experiments are significantly larger (GPT-4o: 16K, Qwen2.5-32B: 32K, QwenLong-L1: 1M, Llama3.3-70B: 128K), this provides a clear indication of the limitations in LLMs' LC understanding abilities not revealed by existing benchmarks.
+\paragraph{Limitations in Long-Context Understanding} All LLMs achieve near-perfect performance on NeedleStack (the NIAH paradigm).
+However, accuracy on our \textsc{NeedleChain} benchmark begins to drop once $k$ exceeds 10 and cannot remain high when $k$ reaches 50.
+This pattern suggests that models still fail to fully exploit context even when the total sequence length is only 0.5K tokens.
+Although the LLMs we evaluate nominally support much longer context windows (GPT-4o: 16K, Qwen2.5-32B: 32K, Qwen3-32B: 32K, QwenLong-L1: 1M, Llama3.3-70B: 128K), NeedleChain exposes clear limitations in their practical context understanding that existing benchmarks do not reveal.

-\paragraph{LLMs Struggle to find solution on Backward Chain} This performance decline was particularly noticeable in the backward chain.
-It highlights how the LLM's ability to understand context is significantly affected by the reasoning direction, showing vulnerability in reverse reasoning.
-The backward chain exhibited a greater performance drop compared to mixed chains with arbitrary reasoning paths.
-The higher performance in mixed chains suggests that what appears to be complex text is no longer a significant issue for LLMs.
-It indicates that the challenge lies not in the seemingly difficult reasoning paths, but in the requirement for reverse direction reasoning itself.
+\paragraph{LLMs Struggle to find solution on Backward Chain} We observed a particularly pronounced performance decline in the backward chain.
+This finding indicates that the LLM's ability to use context depends strongly on the reasoning direction, revealing a clear vulnerability in reverse reasoning.
+The backward chain even showed a larger performance drop than mixed chains with arbitrary reasoning paths.
+The higher performance in mixed chains suggests that text which merely \textit{appears complex} may not substantially challenge LLMs.
+Instead, the main difficulty lies not in the seemingly intricate reasoning paths, but in the requirement to reason in the reverse direction itself.

-\paragraph{Forward-direction reasoning is suitable for LLMs} Among the three chain variants in the NeedleChain benchmark, comprehension in the forward direction is notably high.
-This suggests that when information aligns with the LLM's left-to-right context processing, the model performs optimally.
-This finding highlights not just the limitations of LLMs but also indicates that presenting information sequentially maximizes their reasoning capabilities.
+\paragraph{Forward-direction reasoning is suitable for LLMs} Among the three chain variants in the \textsc{NeedleChain} benchmark, comprehension in the forward direction is notably high.
+This suggests that LLMs can comfortably comprehend the given context when its logical order aligns with their left-to-right processing.
+This observation not only reveals limitations of current LLMs, but indicates that we can maximize their reasoning capabilities by presenting information sequentially.